Bolzano Trentino Alto Adige, Italy Travel Guide

 Schlern-Rosengarten Nature Park, part of UNESCO Dolomites, features extensive hiking trails.

 Castel Tirolo (Tyrol Castle) near Merano, ancestral seat of the Counts of Tyrol, now hosts the South Tyrolean Museum of Culture and Provincial History.
-Chiusa (Klausen), a picturesque medieval village on the Eisack river, features charming allure and the Säben Abbey.
+Chiusa (Klausen), a scenic medieval village on the Eisack river, features charming allure and the Säben Abbey.
 Trento, the capital of Trentino (about 1 hour by train), famous for Castello del Buonconsiglio and magnificent Duomo.

 Villages along the South Tyrolean Wine Road, like Girlan/Cornaiano and Tramin/Termeno, offer traditional viticulture and rural life insights.
 Visit wineries for local hospitality.
 Säben Abbey (Kloster Säben) near Chiusa, a historic Benedictine monastery perched on a hill, is accessible via a steep but rewarding path.
-It creates an opportunity for spiritual reflection and impressive views.
+It creates an opportunity for religious reflection and impressive views.

-The region hosts numerous cultural events throughout the year.
+The region hosts numerous cultural events happening throughout the year.
 Local festivals often celebrate harvest, wine, or traditional crafts.
 The Törggelen season in autumn (September/October) provides a special culinary and cultural experience in local farmhouses, featuring new wine and roasted chestnuts.
 Check local event calendars for specific dates during your visit.

 Allocate days to the Wine Road for extensive winery tours and vineyard walks.